 Steven Universe is an animated film created by American screenwriter and storyboard artist Rebecca Rea Sugar.
 Children’s animated series focusing on topics such as the importance of family, love, and mutual assistance.
 The main acting character is the little boy Steven, who got his name in honor of Rebecca’s younger brother.

 In an interview, Rebecca said that she was inspired by the visual symbol system by Mike Mignola, author of the Hellboy comic series.
-She turned to a talented artist for help when she was planning the concept for her new animation project.
+She turned to a talented artist for help when planning the concept for her new animation project.
 The creator of the animated series wanted advice on visual design because she admired Mike’s ability to fill the space of comics with small but very important details.
 It turned out that the repetition of the same symbol at different points in the story makes it possible to associate it with a certain character.

 As a result, Sugar decided to add a yellow five-pointed star to Steven’s pink T-shirt.
 Why this particular sign?
-The fact is that the author of the animated series wanted to build a mythological basis for the story based on the ancient goddesses.
+The author of the animated series wanted to build a mythological basis for the story based on the ancient goddesses.
 Mignola advised her to pay attention to Ishtar – the goddess of war, love, and fertility.
 Her symbol is an eight-pointed star, and her animal is a lion.
 That is why Steven has a pet lion in the animated show, which is the main character’s guardian.

 2012

 This logo was used during the pre-development phase of the animated series when only its initial concept existed.
 He was featured in the introductory video, where a yellow-brown inscription “STEVEN UNIVERSE” appeared on a light background.
-The title of the show spanned two lines and was in bubble type.
+The show title spanned two lines and was in bubble type.
 All glyphs were capitalized but varied in size, as one of the characters relied on a “flattened” top word.
 The light edges and dark center made the letters appear three-dimensional.

 2013 (pre-pilot)